|

 First floor: 698 in seats + 21 standing spaces — approximately six fatalities On Dec 30, 1903, in addition to 1606 seated and 119 standing, 8 were admitted for free: 2 ushers from the Illinois Theater, 2 employees from Powers Theater, 3 from an unspecified theater and 1 from "The Billionaire" cast.
 80 others had passes.
 Also in the house, in addition to stage workers, were 30 Iroquois employees working as ushers, restroom / coat check attendants and ticket clerks.
 Website Administrator/author/chief Cooke and bottle washer: Judy Cooke, Elkhart, IN.

-Following careers in advertising and graphic arts, my
+Following careers in advertising and graphic arts, in 1997 my

 husband and I began selling antiques and collectibles